 All large-scale projects must include a strategy for dealing with discoveries.
-If cultural resources and/or human remains are discovered during operations, activity in the vicinity of the discovery will cease, and the BLM authorized officer will be notified immediately.
-BLM, in cooperation with the project proponent and/or cultural resource use permittee, will ensure that the cultural resources and/or human remains are protected from further disturbance until BLM determines the next steps, and until any necessary procedures are completed.
+If cultural resources and/or human remains are discovered during operations, activity in the vicinity of the discovery will cease, and the BLM Authorized Officer will be notified immediately.
+BLM, in cooperation with the project proponent and/or permit holder, will ensure that the cultural resources and/or human remains are protected from further disturbance until BLM determines the next steps, and until any necessary procedures are completed.